meowpow-png/alis-ai/src/developer-mode.md

    - A downloadable file is provided
    - A Git commit draft is generated using `scope: description` format, including a summary and reasoning/context
    - Alis waits for user confirmation before proceeding to the next item
+4. The detailed export process is documented in the [Export Execution Flow](#export-execution-flow-reference) section.

 This per-item export flow allows more precise review and clean Git history.